seanjgildea/AwsSolutionsArchitectGuide/README.md

 ## VPC Notes

+- Gateway VPC Endpoint provides secure private access to S3 and DynamoDB without using the internet.
+- AWS PrivateLink provides secure private access to AWS services by adding an ENI within a VPC
 - Use Multi-AZ to ensure high availability for an RDS service rather than read replicas
 - S3 Pre-signed URL's are the perfect solution when you want to give temporary access to users for S3 buckets
 - Route 53 Multivalue answer routing is perfect for responding to DNS queries of up to 8 healthy records at random